-ARTICLE 13.05 PROBATIONARY PERIOD
+ARTICLE 11.05 PROBATIONARY PERIOD.

 "Probationary employee" means an employee appointed to a position in the classified service prior to appointment to a permanent position.
 A probationary employee shall be paid the rate of the salary step of the pay rate to which that employee is appointed.
 A probationary employee shall accrue those benefits vested for probationary employees in ordinance, contractual agreements or in memoranda of understanding.
-Probationary employees shall have no appeal rights in disciplinary actions.
+Probationary employees shall have no appeal right in disciplinary actions.
+Hereafter, "probationary employee" means an employee on a County probation period.
+Regular part-time employees' probationary period shall be based on calendar time served not hours.